[Opinion] EU's 'green mining' concept? - there's no such thing

 Already a member?

-Unfortunately, the European Green Deal ramping up mining in the EU.
+Unfortunately, the European Green Deal is ramping up mining in the EU.

 The Covas do Barroso case is one of the increasingly visible and growing number of conflicts over raw materials mining in Europe.